View/Download PDF Version

 CNMG 5361 Green Construction

 Overview of design and construction delivery systems for high performance green buildings; relevant criteria and established guidelines; green standards; high performance green buildings and sustainability; vocabulary associated with sustainability and green buildings; physical limitations of materials.
-Three hours lecture.
+Two hours lecture, two hours lab.
 Three credit hours.
-Dual-listed in the UALR Undergraduate Catalog as CNMG 4361.
-Students cannot receive graduate credit for CNMG 5361 if they have previously taken CNMG 4361.
+Spring only.

 CNMG 5389 Professional Engineering Licensure